sahilmgandhi/IEEE-Workshops-2017-2018/README.md

 To program the ATMEGA-328, you can use a program like avrdude or even the Arduino IDE with an appropriate programmer.
 You can also use another Arduino (like an Uno or a Nano) as a programmer for the ATMEGA-328.

+# Eagle Workshop

+The schematic that we used and the PCB that we created from it are available in this folder.

 # Android + Bluetooth Workshop

 ### Instructions to Use: